 Fyre Festival had already begun selling their event before they even really had any feasibility of what they were selling to their customers.
 They began selling luxury villas and yacht parties before they had any real idea of how much these will cost them and the availability of such resources.

 Start with an understanding of your top-line item, your revenues are a product of quantity and price.
 If your revenue stream has a scarcity of supply, then you will have to ensure that your max revenues cannot surpass the quantity available.
 You may have multiple revenue streams to ensure that you maximize your event's capacity.

 Think of the following revenue streams when launching an event.

 Meet and Greet

-For event planners, determine how much you are willing to spend for Advertising, Public Relations and Marketing.
-A spending limit will force the event to choose the marketing campaigns that will create the buzz the event needs at the most efficient way.
+No one can deny that Fyre festival and its marketers at Jerry Media did a great job.
+They used social media influencers effectively and sold everyone on a dream.
+The Fyre team had sold a product before they had a plan of execution and ended up overspending.
+For event planners, determine how much you are willing to spend on Advertising, Public Relations, and Marketing.
+A spending limit will force the event to choose the marketing campaigns that will create the buzz the event needs in the most efficient way.
 Keep a close eye on your customer acquisition cost, meaning how much it cost you to get an individual to pay for a ticket.

 5. How Fyre festival spent 26 Million dollars in 6 weeks?

 Fyre festival was a music festival that was advertised as a luxurious and exclusive event.
 It was held on the Bahamas' Exuma island and marketed heavily through social media influencers.
 However, the event was marred by poor organization, oversold tickets, and a lack of resources.
 As a result, the event organizers had wildly overspent and it is considered by most to be a failure.